MarkMeltzer/household-dashboard/README.md

 # Household dashboard

-This is a react based web app to assist with various of our household tasks.
+This is a web app to assist with various of our household tasks.
 For now it's main purpose is to help with making our weekly meal/shopping-lists.
-The view/controller component are written with [React](https://reactjs.org/) while the model component is written in python using [Flask](https://flask.palletsprojects.com/en/2.0.x/).
+The frontend is written with [React](https://reactjs.org/) while the backend is written in python using [Flask](https://flask.palletsprojects.com/en/2.0.x/).

+*Note: This is a hobby project initially started to learn about react, so that started as the main focus.
+This means there are definitely some areas that have gotten less love than they deserve.
+I would caution anyone to take too much inspiration from my code :)*

+## Features
+- A database of shopping-items
+- Week-lists with reorderable meal-lists and shopping-lists.
+	- Shopping-list filled with items from the shopping list and sorted by the store that sells them.
+	- Notes on the shopping-list items.
+- A designed-by-programmer interface truly only a mother could love.
+	- Which is responsive and turns from a single column layout on mobile to a multi-column on wider screens

 # Demo